Credit card interest: How it works and how to calculate it

 What’s the difference between credit card interest and APR?

-The terms interest and APR are often used interchangeably, because a credit card’s interest rate and APR are typically the same.
+The terms “interest” and “APR” are often used interchangeably because a credit card’s interest rate and APR are typically the same.
 But that’s not necessarily the case for other types of credit.

-How is credit card interest calculated?
+How to calculate credit card interest

-If interest is compounded daily, it might also be based on your average daily balance—and then used to determine how much interest you owe at the end of the month.
 The full explanation of how your issuer calculates interest will be in your card’s terms and conditions.

 What are the different types of credit card interest?

-Fixed-rate APRs don’t change based on an index, such as the prime rate.
-But that doesn’t mean a fixed-rate APR will never change.
+• Fixed rates: Fixed-rate APRs don’t change based on an index, but they can still change.
 If your credit card issuer does change the rate, they have to notify you beforehand.
+Fixed-rate APRs can increase due to late or missed credit card payments, resulting in a penalty APR.

-Some credit cards may offer an introductory or promotional APR for people who open a new card or complete a balance transfer.
+• Introductory and promotional rates: Some credit cards may offer an introductory rate or promotional APR for people who open a new card or complete a balance transfer.
+That APR might apply to all new purchases made with the card or only certain transactions, and it must last at least six months—unless the cardholder is more than 60 days behind on a payment.

 How to avoid paying interest on credit cards